NEUTRON_DBPASS,NEUTRON_PASS等還是照打不要改它比較方便.7. Add a networking service

 Configure Networking to use the database:

-with a suitable password.(照打不要改
+ReplaceNEUTRON_DBPASSwith a suitable password.(照打不要改較方便)

 # openstack-config --set /etc/neutron/neutron.conf database connection \ mysql://neutron:

-/neutron -
+NEUTRON_DBPASS@controller/neutron -

 Configure Networking to use the Identity service for authentication:

-with the password you chose for theneutron
+ReplaceNEUTRON_PASSwith the password you chose for theneutronuser in the Identity service.

 # openstack-config --set /etc/neutron/neutron.conf DEFAULT \ auth_strategy keystone # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ auth_uri http://

-# openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ auth_protocol http # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ auth_port 35357 # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ admin_tenant_name service # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ admin_user neutron # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ admin_passwordNEUTRON_PASS
+controller:5000 # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ auth_hostcontroller# openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ auth_protocol http # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ auth_port 35357 # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ admin_tenant_name service # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ admin_user neutron # openstack-config --set /etc/neutron/neutron.conf keystone_authtoken \ admin_passwordNEUTRON_PASS -

 Configure Networking to use the message broker: